Help Center

 Saving your searches

 If you have a favorite author or subject for which you often search when using the catalog, you can save the search with the click of a button.
-This will prevent you from having to key in the search each time and let you place reserves on new materials quicker.
+This will prevent you from having to key in the search each time.

 How to: